restforce/restforce/README.md

 through oauth and you need to interact with data in their org on their behalf, you should use the OAuth token authentication method.

-If you're using the gem to interact with a single org (maybe your building some salesforce integration internally?) then you should use the username/password authentication method.
+If you're using the gem to interact with a single org (maybe you're building some salesforce integration internally?) then you should use the username/password authentication method.